 By Sterling McGinn

-A number of activities and programs will commemorate our rich logging history and provide a fun-filled family weekend at the Tahquamenon Logging Museum on Saturday, July 23 and Sunday, July 24.
+A number of family activities and programs will commemorate our rich logging history and provide a fun-filled family weekend at the Tahquamenon Logging Museum on Saturday, July 23 and Sunday, July 24.

 The festivities will kick off with the famous Lumberjack Breakfast served in the museum’s authentic cookshack beginning a 7 a.m. both days.
 On Saturday, breakfast will be served from 7 a.m. to 11 a.m. and from 7 a.m. to 12 p.m. on Sunday.